-Once their Universal Credit payment is no longer reduced by a sanction or penalty, the total amount of the RHP paid is recovered at up to 40% of the claimant's Standard Allowance.
+Once their Universal Credit payment is no longer reduced by a sanction or penalty, the total amount of the RHP paid is recovered at up to 25% of the claimant's Standard Allowance.

+If a claimant contacts Universal Credit stating they cannot afford their RHP deductions, consideration to suspend recovery will be made.
 Recovery is suspended for any assessment period where the claimant or couple have earnings at least equal to the single claimant's or combined couple's Conditionality Earnings Threshold.
 The balance is written-off once this level of work is sustained for a period (or periods totalling) at least 6 assessment periods since the last sanction or fraud penalty reduction applied to their Universal Credit award.